eamena-project/eamena-arches-dev/data/bibref/README.md

 ### Data output

 An user export data.
-He/she has to copy the URL (search URL) and paste the URL to `citation-generator`
+He/she has to copy the URL (search URL) and paste the URL to the `citation-generator` API

 ```mermaid
 flowchart LR